Skip to content

 Advanced

 • Linear scaling of components is applied based on the defined reference device (Q_flow_ref and capex_ref in this case) and the parameter scalingFactor.
-When scalingFactor_free_ is checked (i.e., set to true), the scalingFactor will be optimized, otherwise the value entered in the Optimization tab will be used.
+When scalingFactor_free_ is set to Degree of freedom (scalingFactor IS optimized)), the scalingFactor will be optimized, otherwise the (fixed) value entered in the Optimization tab will be used.
 The default value is 1, in which case Q_flow_ref and Q_flow_rat are identical.

 • The sizing only works, if the capex is included in the objective function.
 The default is the total cost of ownership, which finds the optimal trade-off of capex and opex.
 In this example with a given heat demand, simply minimizing capex would lead to the same result.
 Minimizing opex would not optimize the size of the furnace because it's performance is independent of the size.